Larmor Radius Calculator

 where

-• r is the Larmor radius (m)
+• r is the Larmor radius in meters (m)

-• m is the particle mass (kg)
+• m is the particle mass in kilograms (kg)

-• q is the particle charge (C); the formula uses the magnitude |q|
+• q is the particle charge in coulombs (C), and the formula uses the magnitude |q|

-In SI units, this comes directly from equating the magnetic part of the Lorentz force to the centripetal force required for circular motion.
-The magnetic force magnitude for perpendicular motion is |q| v B, and the centripetal force needed for a mass m moving in a circle of radius r at speed v is m v² / r.
-Setting these equal and solving for r gives the formula above.
+In SI units, this comes from equating the magnetic part of the Lorentz force to the centripetal force required for circular motion.
+For perpendicular motion, the magnetic force magnitude is |q|vB.
+The centripetal force needed to keep a mass m moving in a circle of radius r at speed v is mv²/r.
+Set those expressions equal, cancel one factor of v, and you obtain the familiar gyroradius formula.

 The same relationship can be written in MathML as: